Home > Design > Barrel

 Iron-sight applications

-Note that we do not recommend fluting or other surface modification of AR barrels.
+Note that we do not recommend fluting or any other surface modification of AR barrels.
 The benefits are overstated/misstated and the drawbacks outweigh the benefits in the context of an AR.

 You can find a detailed analysis of barrel contours in our Barrel Deep Dive.

-Gas System Length
+🔵 Gas System Length

-The gas system length—pistol, carbine, mid-length, or rifle—affects recoil impulse and reliability.
+The gas system length — pistol, carbine, mid-length, or rifle — affects recoil impulse and reliability.
 Longer gas systems generally offer smoother recoil and reduced wear but require longer barrels.
 Ensure your barrel length accommodates your chosen gas system for reliable cycling.
 In general, we recommend the longest reliable gas system for a given barrel length.

 Diagram illustrating AR-15 gas system lengths measured from the barrel extension flange to the gas port.